CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/why are ou doing taht.md

 # figured it out

-if you set `Accept-Encoding: gzip`, the server will happily respond with a gzipped data stream that *inflates to a completely different jar file*. like the jars contain the same contents as
+if you set `Accept-Encoding: gzip`, the server will happily respond with a gzipped data stream that *inflates to a completely different jar file*. like the jars contain the same contents as each other

+More testing w/ `curl` confirms that its probably something to do with GzipInputStream